tomtom637/node-ts-starter/README.md

 # node-ts-starter

-A simple node starter to get going quickly
+A simple node starter to get going quickly (also includes express)

 ## install the dependancies:
 ```bash